htw saar QR-encoded URL

 After successfully completing this course, students will:

-- be able to discuss and develop a solution in small groups.
+- be able to carry out discussions in small groups and develop a solution

 Professional and methodological skills 60%, Social skills 15%, Personal competence 25%